Jofre-Problem/JofreHUD-Base/readme.md

 - optionssubvideothirdpartydlg.res (-> wrong fieldname on line 46)
 - optionssubvoice.res (-> wrong fieldname on lines 24 & 109)
 - selectedhsvuipanel.res (-> undefined controlname on line 35)
+- combinepanelscheme.res (-> used undefined color on line 588)
 - replayperfomanceditor/main.res (-> no font defined on line 618 ("font"			"")

 PLATFORM: